Dirac geometry II: Coherent cohomology: Introduction

 is a formal hyperplane, and as $L$ varies, this defines the Quillen formal group

 associated with $E$.
 Moreover, by considering the Postnikov filtration of $E$, we obtain a canonical isomorphism of line bundles

-from the spin $1$ affine line over $S$ to the Lie algebra.
+from the spin-$1$ affine line over $S$ to the Lie algebra of the Quillen formal group.
 We now let $E$ vary through the tensor powers of the commutative algebra in spectra $\operatorname{MU}$ representing complex cobordism.
 In this way, we obtain a simplicial formal group

 that to $[n]$ assigns the Quillen formal group associated with $\operatorname{MU}^{\otimes[n]}$.
 Its geometric realization is a formal group $\mathcal{G}^Q$ over the geometric Dirac stack